Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization: Related Work

 \section{Related Work}

 Related to our work is the research of reasoning abilities in \llmfull{s} (\llm{s}).
 Early research work have demonstrated critical model behaviors such as reflection, deliberation, and correction \citep{wei2022chain, shinn2023reflexion}. \citet{yao2023tree, snell2024scaling} extended this line of research with inference-time scaling, in which sophisticated search techniques or nontrivial computational resources are deployed to control and manipulate model behaviors during reasoning processes.
 More related to our work is the research for model training techniques to improve model reasoning \citep{zelikman2022star, wang2024mathcoder, trung-etal-2024-reft, xie2024monte, kumar2025training}.
-Recently, \citet{qwq32b, deepseekr1, team2025kimi} showed that with appropriate reward functions and scalable RL training, \llm{s} can learn from their past reasoning, improving the reasoning qualities with naturally emerging behaviors and solving very complex tasks.
+Recently, \citet{qwq32b, deepseekr1, team2025kimi} showed that with appropriate reward functions and scalable RL training, \llm{s} can learn from its past reasoning, improving the reasoning qualities with naturally emerging behaviors and solving very complex tasks.

-Also related to our work is the research on tool-integrated reasoning (TIR) in LLMs. \citet{chen2023program, pmlr-v202-gao23f} proposed test-time strategies to integrate tools such as calculators and programming interpreters to solve mathematically problems.
-These tools can provide precise numerical validation at each intermediate reasoning step.
-More related to our work is the research of training strategies to optimize TIR generation. \citet{yue2024mammoth, gou2024tora} used supervised finetuning (SFT) with carefully curated data containing tool-calling supervision. \citet{yang2024qwen25mathtechnicalreportmathematical} used multi-stage SFT to gradually train model for TIR tasks.
-Recently, Retool~\cite{feng2025retoolreinforcementlearningstrategic} and ToRL~\cite{li2025torlscalingtoolintegratedrl} used RL with a binary and sequence-level reward function based on the accuracy of generated final answers.
+Also related to our work is the research on tool-integrated reasoning (TIR). \citet{chen2023program, pmlr-v202-gao23f} proposed test-time strategies to integrate tools to solve mathematical problems.
+These tools can provide precise numerical validation at each step.
+More related to our work is the research on RL training strategies for TIR.
+Retool~\cite{feng2025retoolreinforcementlearningstrategic}, ToRL~\cite{li2025torlscalingtoolintegratedrl}, and Search-R1~\cite{jin2025search} used RL with a binary and trajectory-level reward function based on the accuracy of final answers.
 Extending from these approaches, we introduce \ours with carefully designed turn-level reward assignment, discounted return-based advantage, and self-supervised reward shaping strategies to address the multi-turn nature and sparse reward feedback in \tir tasks.
-See Table \ref{tab:related_work} for a systematic comparison of \ours and related work.
+We conduct a systematic comparison of \ours and related works in Table \ref{tab:related_work} and Appendix \ref{sec:appendix_comparison}.